 Culture is our making

-Cass Culture is a cross-faculty enterprise.
+Culture at the School of Art, Architecture and Design is a cross-school enterprise.
 It frames the thinking in the making.
-Making is part of the Cass DNA and has been since the inception of its parent institutions.
+Making is part of our DNA and has been since the inception of its parent institutions.
 It lies at the absolute heart of our pedagogy.
 Making is where learning begins, through making decisions and choices, engaging both with the matter at hand and the constituency of makers.

 Each Dissertation Studio offers a thematic topic in a seven-week course that takes them out on visits, rehearses them in how to do research, how to assemble a topic and structure a thesis.
 They offer a wide range of approaches from continental theory to interviews with East End makers, from histories found on London Walks to drawings tucked away in archives, from the cultural DNA of objects and images to the consequence of gender or the anthropocene.